bachacode/tailorsheet-manager/README.txt

 == Changelog ==

+= 2.4.3 =
+* Added a new taxonomy to "expresiones-appsheet" called "relacion-de-expresion".
+* Updated translations

 = 2.4.2 =
 * Fixed bad code that called undefined variable in post type file
 * Added app_gallery meta field to "ejemplos-appsheet"